wilsongreat/renda_assessment_app/README.md

 flutter_screenutil for managing media queries in a detailed way
 skeletonizer: for managing loading state on the pages to give the pages a smooth transition once the data is fetched
-http: Future-based library for making HTTP client requests
+http: Future-based library for making HTTP client requests pull to refresh: for re-fetching data from apis

 📂 PROJECT STRUCTURE